Courtney Hodges: Early life and military career

-Hodges was born in Perry, Georgia on 5 January 1887.
+Hodges was born in Perry, Georgia, on 5 January 1887.
 He was the fourth of eight children.
-The Hodges family traces its roots back to England and Hodges' branch arrived in America in 1750.
+The Hodges family traces its roots back to England, and Hodges's branch arrived in America in 1750.
 After the American Revolution, they moved to Houston County, Georgia.
-Courtney's father, John became the proprietor of the local newspaper, Houston Home Journal.
+Courtney's father, John, became the proprietor of the local newspaper, Houston Home Journal.
 Hodges attended Perry High School and graduated in 1903.
-Later he enrolled at North Georgia Agricultural College (now known as the University of North Georgia).
+Later, he enrolled at North Georgia Agricultural College (now known as the University of North Georgia).
 He became a member of the Pi Kappa Alpha Fraternity.
-After his first year at North Georgia, he received an appointment to the United States Military Academy (USMA) at West Point.

-He would have graduated with the Class of 1909, but he dropped out after a year because of an inability to comprehend geometry.
+After his first year at North Georgia, Hodges received an appointment to the United States Military Academy (USMA) in West Point, New York.
+He would have graduated with the class of 1909, but instead was dismissed from the Academy after his first year because he failed a geometry course.
 He then worked at a grocery store for a year.

-In 1906, Hodges enlisted in the United States Army as a private and was assigned to Company L, 17th Infantry at Fort McPherson, Georgia.
-He quickly rose to the rank of sergeant, and in 1909 performed well on the competitive examination for prospective officers.
-He was appointed a second lieutenant of Infantry in November, just a few months after his West Point classmates graduated, and was assigned to the 13th Infantry.
-In his early career he served with the future Army Chief of Staff, George C. Marshall, in the Philippines and future General George S. Patton in Mexico.
+In 1906, Hodges enlisted in the United States Army as a private and was assigned to Company L, 17th Infantry, at Fort McPherson, Georgia.
+He was promoted to the rank of sergeant, and in 1909, he performed well on the examination for prospective officers.
+He was commissioned as a second lieutenant in the Infantry in November 1909, just a few months after his West Point classmates had graduated, and was assigned to the 13th Infantry.
+Early in his career, while stationed in the Philippines, he served with the future Army Chief of Staff, George C. Marshall, and later, while stationed in Mexico, he served with future General George S. Patton.